Most Famous Greek Statues & Where To Find Them

 Famous Greek Statues - The Winged Victory of Samothraki

-This particular statue dates back to the 2nd century and is a Hellenistic sculpture of the Goddess Nike and was created by Pythocritos.
+This particular statue, also known as the Winged Victory of Samothrace, dates back to the 2nd century.
+It is a Hellenistic sculpture of the Goddess Nike and was created by Pythocritos.
 The statue was discovered in Turkey in 1863, and at the time, it was broken.
-However, it was pieced back together and can now be seen in person in the Louvre Paris.
+However, it was pieced back together, and the Goddess of Victory can now be seen in person in the Louvre Paris.

 The statue represents the goddess as a woman with wings, and she is standing on a ship, with the strong winds blowing straight at her.